Reupholstery and Furniture Repair

 Recent Developments

-• Average wages for nonsupervisory employees at household goods repair and maintenance firms, which include reupholstery and furniture repair services, were 6.5% higher in July 2024 compared to a year ago, reaching $23.29 per hour, according to the Bureau of Labor Statistics (BLS).
-In addition to higher labor costs, the industry is facing the challenge of finding trained upholsterers to replace older upholsterers who have retired from the business.
-Employment by household goods repair and maintenance firms fell 4.2% in July 2024 compared to a year ago, per the BLS.
-Consumer spending, a leading indicator for the industry, increased 2.6% in June 2024 compared to a year ago and was up 0.2% from the previous month, according to the Bureau of Economic Analysis.
+• Economic activity in the services sector expanded for the fourth consecutive month in October 2024, according to the Services ISM Report on Business.
+The Services PMI registered 56% in October, up 1.1 percentage points from September.
+While labor costs for the industry were on the rise in October 2024, employment experienced a downturn, according to the Bureau of Labor Statistics (BLS).
+Average wages for nonsupervisory employees at household goods repair and maintenance firms, which include reupholstery and furniture repair services, were 7.2% higher in September 2024 compared to a year ago, reaching $23.41 per hour.
+Employment by household goods repair and maintenance firms fell 3% in September 2024 compared to a year ago, per the BLS.
+Consumer spending, a leading indicator for the industry, increased nearly 3% in August 2024 compared to a year ago and was up 0.1% from the previous month, according to the Bureau of Economic Analysis.

 • Home remodeling spending, a demand driver for furniture repair and reupholstery, is expected to trend higher through the first half of 2025, following a modest slowdown, according to the latest Leading Indicator of Remodeling Activity (LIRA) report released by the Joint Center for Housing Studies at Harvard.
 Homeowner improvement and repair spending is expected to reach $466 billion through the second quarter of 2025.
 Spending on residential remodeling has been more limited due to economic uncertainty and continued weakness in home sales and the sale of building materials.
 The report noted that homeowners are making upgrades and repairs to their homes at a steadier pace following several years of frenzied activity during the pandemic.